jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 ### Pitch

 In addition to knowing how long to play, musicians also need to know which note to play in order to create the various chords, textures, and melodic lines of the music.
 This is done with the vertical placement of the notes on the staff.
-As you read teh rhythm from right to left, higher notes on that line indicate a higher pitch to be played (and vice versa).
+As you read the rhythm from right to left, higher notes on that line indicate a higher pitch to be played (and vice versa).

 #### Clefs and the Musical Staff